Ohio Christmas and Holiday

 The unique marketplace’s appeal is that of old-world charm, friendly customer service and a wide variety of original items you would never see at the mall.

-It has been nearly 40 years since this Amish family realized a new business was forming with the growing demand for their homemade baked goods.
+It has been about 40 years since this Amish family realized a new business was forming with the growing demand for their homemade baked goods.
 Word-of-mouth spread so more and more people stopped to buy breads, pies, cinnamon rolls, you name it.
 Then, Amish-made furniture was added to the mix and their farming days waned as their baking and furniture business boomed.

 Now, the 300-acre farm has 34,000 square feet of furniture under one roof, plus more outside, and a separate building for the bakery and another for the bulk food store, complete with deli.
 The cash registers are powered by wind-generated energy.
 Plus the Miller’s use a lot of solar energy and air compressors.
 In the parking lot, it’s not uncommon for a horse and buggy to be parked next to an SUV.